jrehor/kcc/README.md

 # +/∞

-a crash course in k, aka plus over infinity
+plus over infinity, a crash course in k

 **[genesis](#genesis)**